 o Abstract: Is the abstract well written?
 Do the authors provide some references and an illustration of their work?
 Is the abstract formatted according to the author guidelines?

 Innovation and stimulation are core elements in an ISPRS event.
 Acceptance or rejection decisions should not be advocated solely by the performance of the proposed methods.
-It is not mandatory for the authors to propose methods that exceed the accuracies of the state-of-the-art or that have been tested on specific benchmark datasets.
-Nevertheless, papers should be technically correct and should propose a contribution to their field.
+It is not mandatory for the authors to propose methods that exceed the accuracy of the state-of-the-art or that have been tested on specific benchmark datasets.
+Nevertheless, papers should be technically correct and should propose a novel contribution to their field.

-Finally, the reviewers should note that at the stage of the submission experimental results may not be available and fully analyzed.
+Finally, the reviewers should note that at the stage of the submission, experimental results may not be available and fully analyzed.
 Therefore, the reviewers should not focus their evaluation on the ”Experiments and validation” criterion.